The Foundation aims to foster research to:

 - Develop propagation and cultivation techniques to restore natural stands and to save threatened species.

 - Develop horticulturally attractive forms of wildflowers so as to make the widest range of flowering plants and shrubs available for parks and gardens.

 - Commercially cultivate selected wildflowers, especially for international markets.
 Australia’s export income from this trade is already significant, at approximately $30M/year.

 New members are welcome.
 Membership of the Foundation is open to anyone who supports its objectives.
-Members help with the work of the Foundation and pay an annual membership subscription, currently $33 inc GST, which supports the operation of the Foundation such as the cost of producing and distributing newsletters.
-The most tangible fruit of membership it the twice a year newsletter.
-Councillors are elected by the members from the membership.
+Members help with the work of the Foundation and pay an annual membership subscription, currently $33 inc GST ($16.50 inc GST for students), which supports the operation of the Foundation such as the cost of producing and distributing newsletters.
+The most tangible fruit of membership is the twice a year newsletter and all first named investigated on AFF grant applications are required to be members.
+Councillors are elected by the membership.
 Councillors not only give their time freely, but also cover their own expenses to attend meetings and carry on the business.
 Other members help with publicity or special skills when needed.
 Many members make donations to the Research Fund.